Fluid equations of state

 PorousFlowSingleComponentFluid entries in the

-Due to this design, it is trivial to change the fluid used by simply swapping out the Fluid Properties UserObjects.
+Due to this design, it is trivial to change the fluid in any simulation by simply swapping out the Fluid Properties UserObjects.

 The fluid properties UserObjects expect temperature in Kelvin.

-If the input file uses temperature in Celcius, the
+If the input file uses temperature in Celsius, the

 temperature_unit option in